RPT-Swedish pension fund seeks to widen Paris accord activism

 By Gwladys Fouche

-OSLO, June 19 Sweden's largest national pension fund is looking to get other investors to agree on principles relating to their shareholdings in companies which it says violate the Paris climate agreement.
+OSLO, June 19 (Reuters) - Sweden's largest national pension fund is looking to get other investors to agree on principles relating to their shareholdings in companies which it says violate the Paris climate agreement.

 The fund, called AP7, last week sold out of ExxonMobil , Gazprom, TransCanada Corp, Westar Energy, Entergy and Southern Corp in what some environmentalists said was the first time an investor had cited the Paris agreement as the reason for a divestment.